Recapping the main points from earlier classes:

 Stressed.
 Tense.
 Stationary.
-Skittering.
-All these conditions inhibit the attacker’s ability to launch.
+All these conditions inhibit the Attacker’s ability to launch.

-- Moving a lot, so the attacker doubts their ability to accurately range.
+- Moving a lot, so the Attacker doubts their ability to accurately determine range.

-- Swiping at attacker’s blade, so the attacker physically pulls their blade back and exerts effort avoiding the defender’s blade.
+- Swiping at the Attacker’s blade, so they pull their blade back and exerts physical and mental effort to avoid.

-- Not moving!
-Then pose.
-The attacker may slow down or stop.
+- Not moving then pose: The classic Zhuge Liang mindgame.
+The attacker may slow down or stop in confusion.

-If the attacker can’t attack (well) the defender’s defence is easy.
+Upshot: When the Attacker can’t attack well, the Defender’s defence is easy.

-A good attacker can still range accurately enough to reach the defender.
-So the defender must parry the attack.
+Despite the above, a good Attacker can still range accurately enough to launch and reach the Defender.

 There are many types of parries.
-All of them rely on the defender knowing two things:
+All parries rely on the Defender knowing two things:

-- The path of the attack (not the target)
+- The path the attack will traverse (not the target)

 - When the attack will launch (not arrive)

-Another common mistake is for defenders to anticipate which target the attack will hit, and to protect that target with a parry.
-This is only partially successful: a parry blocks a path, not protects a target, and there is always more than one path to a given target.
+- Anticipate which target the attack will hit, and to cover that target with a parry, as opposed to the path of the attack.
+A parry blocks a path.
+It doesn’t actually protect a target.
+There is always more than one path to a given target.

-The defender can see the start position of the attacker’s blade.
+- the start position of the Attacker’s blade

 Fake counterattacks to trigger the attack launch

-- When they see the defender is close, within comfortable attack range.
+- See the defender is close, within comfortable attack range.

 Guard Positions are the simplest parries to intercept attacks

-Then comes the parry itself to block the path.
-Of the many types of parries, the simplest are the guard parries: putting the defender’s sabre in the path.
+Of the many types of parries, the simplest are the Guard Parries: just putting the Defender’s sabre, stationary, in the attack path.

 - Start from the opposite side to the parry position.
 For Tierce, this means starting with the blade vertical on the off-side.

-- The defender’s blade should sweep a plane to the parry position, such that the parry position is perpendicular to the incoming attack.
+- Sweep a plane to the parry position, such that the parry position is perpendicular to the incoming attack.

-- The defender’s blade must arrive at the parry position just before the attacker’s blade does – not too early, and not late.
+- Arrive at the parry position just before the Attacker’s blade does – not too early, and not late.